paylesworth/Dirty-REST/README.md

 For the configuration, `dirtyRest->apiBase` is the URL path to the `index.php` file and `dirtyRest->storage` is the relative path to the directory that contains the API data files.

-For the collections, the key is the property name and the value is the PHP [sanitize filter](http://php.net/manual/en/filter.filters.sanitize.php) used for the data type.
+For the collections, the key is the property name and the value is the PHP [validate](http://php.net/manual/en/filter.filters.validate.php) and [sanitize](http://php.net/manual/en/filter.filters.sanitize.php) filters used for the data type.
 The `id` property is not required and will be ignored.
+Be sure to use validate filters for non-string types to achive the type conversion.

 For example: